 While some people may think that that these two types of sores are similar to each other, this isn’t the case.
 Take note of these distinct differences between canker sores and cold sores:7

 |Canker Sores||Cold Sores|

 - Canker sores are typically white or yellow9 and surrounded by red and inflamed soft tissue.10

-- These aren’t caused by the herpes virus, but instead may develop due to heredity, shared factors in the environment like food or allergens,10 minor mouth injuries or emotional stress, to name a few.11
+- These aren’t caused by the herpes virus, but instead may develop due to heredity, factors in the environment like food or allergens, minor mouth injuries or emotional stress, to name a few.11

 - Cold sores are very contagious and can be transferred from one person to another via close contact.16